panglesd/slipshow/docs/tutorial.rst

    > ```
    >
    > So $p$ is a prime that is not part of the $p_i$, a contradiction. {pause}
-   > **Therefore, there must exists infinitely many prime numbers.**
+   > **Therefore, there must be infinitely many prime numbers.**

-Try the rendered version of this new source: by getting rid of anything not useful, there is enough space in the screen to display the definition, theorem statement and whole proof!
+Try the rendered version of this new source: by getting rid of anything that's not useful, we have made enough screen space to display the definition, theorem statement, and its whole proof!

 The source is still readable, the flow is not broken, and the presentation is easy to follow for the viewer.

 .. note::

-   The main instructions to move the window are ``up`` to put some element on top of the screen, ``down`` to put it at the bottom, and ``center`` to center it.
+   The main actions for moving the window view are ``up`` to put some element on top of the screen, ``down`` to put it at the bottom, and ``center`` to center it vertically.

-   If no id is given, the instruction is considered to apply on the element itself.
-For instance, ``down`` without id is a useful command, that we could have used on the ``proof`` element.
+   If no ID is given, the instruction is considered to apply to the element itself.
+For instance, ``down`` without an ID is a useful command, that we could have used on the ``proof`` element.

 .. note::

-   It is not always best to remove everything that you don't need.
+   It is not always best to remove _everything_ that you don't need.
 For instance, in the example above, suppose that you continue by giving an example of a very big prime number.
 Technically, you could start fresh, the example does not *need* the proof to be on screen.
 However, for any viewer that is a